 You Chose To Be a Victim

 Never give the pen to the victim.
 This is the first rule of understanding human narrative.
-When you grant a victim the ability to write their own story, you receive nothing but a carefully curated fiction of self-preservation where they are always the hero, forever innocent, forever wronged.
+When you grant a victim the ability to write their own story, you receive nothing but a carefully curated fiction where they are always the hero, forever innocent, forever wronged.

 The victim is a master storyteller only of their own novel.
 They craft narratives, carefully edit out their own failures and their own complicity.
-Every chapter becomes an alibi, every paragraph a shield against personal responsibility.
+Every chapter becomes an alibi.
+Every paragraph a shield against personal responsibility.
 Give them the pen, and watch how quickly the world transforms into a conspiracy designed solely to oppress them.

 Remember: there are no victims, only volunteers.
-People actively choose their state of suffering.
-It is a choice disguised as circumstance.

-The same principle applies to professional stagnation.
+The same principle applies to professional life.
 The person waiting to be a DEI hire is not a victim of systemic inequality, they are a volunteer for mediocrity.
 They volunteer to be passive, to wait for an external force to validate their worth, rather than taking the risk of proving their own value.
 Starting a business, pursuing genuine excellence, these require a level of agency they are unwilling to embrace.

 Personal responsibility is not a concept, it is a fundamental law of existence.
 Your life is the culmination of every decision you have ever made.

 It is a choice.
 And as with all choices, there are consequences.
-To embrace victimhood is to embrace stasis, to rot while the world moves on without you.
+To embrace victimhood is to rot while the world moves on without you.
 Radical responsibility, on the other hand, is not a guarantee of success, but it is, at the very least, a way to meet the world on your own terms.

 You are either the author of your existence or a footnote in someone else's story.